 The Market Analysis Engine uses an iterative process between the SCUC Optimization and the AC Network Applications ("NA") functions.
 On the first iteration, SCUC performs an optimization without network constraints.
 NA then determines any violations of network constraints using the initial unconstrained optimization solution, as well as determining loss sensitivity factors and other AC power flow results, and returns the update to SCUC.
 SCUC repeats its optimization, with the updated knowledge of network constraints, in a second iteration.
 The same process can be repeated in the Day-Ahead Market as a third iteration, if NA identifies additional constraint violations at the end of the second iteration.

 For IFM and other Day-Ahead Market purposes, distribution factors are initialized from a data library in the Supplemental Market Data Management (SMDM) application, outage schedules are initialized from the Outage Scheduler, and the Demand forecast is initialized from the Automated Load Forecasting System (ALFS).
-For FMM and other Real-Time Market runs, distribution factors are initialized from the state estimator solution, outage schedules are initialized from the Outage Scheduler, and the Demand forecast is initialized from the Very Short Term Load Predictor (VLSTP), which is a separate function within the market system.
+For FMM and other Real-Time Market runs, distribution factors are initialized from the state estimator solution, outage schedules are initialized from the Outage Management System, and the Demand forecast is initialized from the Very Short Term Load Predictor (VLSTP), which is a separate function within the market system.
 These data sources flow into the FNM Assembly process as shown in Exhibit 3-1.

 The transmission constraints, as a general set of limits, are provided in the CRR FNM that will be available through Section 6.5.1.1 of the tariff, including any variation by season or time-of-day.
 The linearized transmission constraints that are computed during the internal processing of each market run will not be available to Market Participants.
 The inter-temporal constraints are operational constraints specific to resources that participate in CAISO Markets, and are not available to other Market Participants in general.